-How does the receiver know that it must divide by 51 to determine the voltage?
+How does the receiver know that it must perform this operation to interpret the voltage?
 Two approaches are possible: we can send the telemetry “blind” since WE know how to interpret it, or we can send instructions so that anyone can understand our telemetry.
 The IoT Kits weather stations use the second method by sending instructions every two hours so that APRS services such as aprs.fi can correctly plot our data.

 It actually takes four messages to completely define the analog telemetry:

 T – T is the APRS symbol for telemetry.
 It is followed by a three-digit sequence number.
 Earlier versions of the D1M-WX1 weather stations sent a sequence number from 000 to 999 derived from UNIX time obtained fron an NTP server.
 Current versions send a number from 000 to 255 stored in the ESP8266 RTC memory and incremented on each wake cycle.

 PARM – Defines the name of the parameter.
 APRS limits the name to three to six characters depending on the particular channel.
-Vcell, RSSI, Light, etc.
+The weather station transmits Vcell, RSSI, Light, and time awake.

-UNIT – Defines the units for each channel with the name limited to 3 to 6 characters: Vdc, dBm, lux, etc.
+UNIT – Defines the units for each channel with the name limited to 3 to 6 characters: Vdc, dBm, lux, sec.

 EQNS – Each analog channel has a quadratic equation that tells listeners how to interpret the 8-bit value associated with each channel.